objectionary/eo/README.md

   * [polystat](https://github.com/polystat/polystat) is a static analyzer of EO programs
   * [eo2py](https://github.com/polystat/eo2py) is a translator of EO to Python
+  * [try-phi](https://github.com/fizruk/try-phi) is an online interpreter of 𝜑-calculus expressions

 ## Quick Start